swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 > ## What's in a name?
 >
 >
-> In the example above, the loop variable was given the name `char` as a mnemonic;
+> In the example above, the loop variable was given the name `letter` as a mnemonic;
-> it is short for 'character'.
 > We can choose any name we want for variables.
 We might just as easily have chosen the name
 > `banana` for the loop variable, as long as we use the same name when we invoke the variable inside
 > the loop: